microsoft/dstoolkit-web/README.md

 git repo for the GitHub Pages site for the Microsoft Data Science Toolkit.

+## Overview of git repo:

+The main branch for the GitHub pages site is "gh-pages"

+The skeleton template file to be copied and modified for future Delivery Accelerator pages is: TEMPLATE-SingleAcceleratorPage.md

+Folders:
+- (n/a - root directory) - contains the .md files for the pages of the site
+- scripts - contains all of the custom JavaScript for the site
+- images - contains all of the images used in the site
+- css - contains all of the custom CSS for the site

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a